cho104/AI-Chellenge-Ovis2_5/README.md

 Due to GitHub's file size limitations, the model checkpoints, processed datasets, and downloaded images are not included in this repository.
 Please download them from the following links and place them in the appropriate directories.

 *   **[Download Checkpoints](https://drive.google.com/file/d/1MkqP48_tDCEAQ0wV5t-jLMcmPNbN2Jih/view?usp=sharing)** -> Unzip and place the checkpoint directory `v0-20250828-230749` into `code/output_dft_loss/`
+*   OR, you may use the checkpoint pushed to the huggingface: [Huggingface](https://huggingface.co/chio4696/Ovis-2.5-SFT-2733)
 *   **[Download Converted Data](https://drive.google.com/file/d/1HMUs2MQiu8okNZOwsCdFG1c9_PBXifdL/view?usp=sharing)** -> Unzip and place the `.parquet` files into `data/converted/` (You don't need this directory for just an inference.)
 *   **[Download Train/Test Ready Dataset](https://drive.google.com/file/d/1kMtcuviMQbMLHtbYl7gIs04fGIJ-tEDL/view?usp=sharing)** -> Unzip and place the `.jsonl` files into `data/dataset/`
 *   **[Download Image Data](https://drive.google.com/file/d/1EjHIfgIpWW5jZF2FXDMe6mfWXWxysGlr/view?usp=sharing)** -> Unzip and place each of image directories into `data/image/sample_images`, `data/image/train_images`, and `data/image/test_images`.